Traveling for Care?

 Select Staff, Unique Setting

 The Wilmer Eye Institute has long been recognized for bringing together ophthalmologists and optometrists consistently ranked by their peers as among the finest internationally, supported by a well-trained and highly-experienced team of physician assistants, nurses, technicians, and staff cited by patients for their knowledge, responsiveness, and sensitivity.
-Since 1925, they have established and refined a flexible approach for delivering state-of-the-art ophthalmic care at the Johns Hopkins Hospital and 10 convenient satellite locations across central Maryland.
+Since 1925, they have established and refined a flexible approach for delivering state-of-the-art ophthalmic care at The Johns Hopkins Hospital and eight convenient satellite locations across central Maryland.
 With the completion of The Robert H. and Clarice Smith Building and adjoining Maurice Bendann Surgical Pavilion in 2009, the Institute has established a preeminent vision research center and one of the most modern ophthalmic surgical facilities in the world.

 Individual Attention to Our Patients' Needs